-Colleen Robledo Greene will be a speaker for the 2nd We Are Cousins Virtual Genealogy Conference this coming September 15-17, 2021.
-In this post you can read more about her and what she will be presenting.
+Colleen Robledo Greene has been a speaker in the past for the We Are Cousins Virtual Genealogy Conference.
+In this post, you can read more about her past presentation and how to watch them.

 About Colleen Robledo Greene

 Colleen Robledo Greene, MLIS, is an academic librarian and college educator.
 She is a nationally recognized speaker specializing in Mexican and Hispanic research, methodology, libraries and archives, and technology.
 She also teaches a graduate-level genealogy university course.
 Colleen has been researching her family history since 1997.

 NOTE: The following presentations can only be viewed for 60 days after each conference if you purchase the Gold Pass.
 Or all year if you purchase the Platinum Pass.

 Key Note: Para mis Antepasados: Teaching & Advocating in Their Honor (presented on the 5th WAC Conference)

 Summary: Colleen calls herself a Latina Leprechaun and Double Half-Mexican.
 Losing a close grandfather sparked her family history interests.
 Colleen did not anticipate though that this journey would lead her to seek a deeper connection with her culture and become a reluctant specialist and advocate for Mexican and Hispanic genealogy education.
 Watch Presentation

 Title: The American Southwest: Digitized Collections & Archival Finding Aids (presented on the 4th WAC Conference)